9dots/devy/devy-blue/main.md

 ##### The main function

+1. Ask students, "Should the game act the same way for every input?"
+  - No. The game should react to the user input.
+2. Going back to the worksheet from the explore phase, student complete the second and third parts on the handout.
+3. Introduce the main function on requirebin + cycle-shell
-The main function takes the arguments inputted by the user returns the next view.
+4. The main function takes the arguments inputted by the user returns the next view.

   **Returns** [number, string, array, object]